Solo to Tierra del Fuego...

-After getting back into riding 11 years ago, the ember was fanned by stories from motorcycle websites and travelers met, until it flickered into a flame.
+After getting back into riding 11 years ago, the ember was fanned by stories from motorcycle websites and travelers met, slowly flickering into a flame.
 The logistics of a solo trip south seemed overwhelming.
-Work, bills, and a home all kept the dream just a fantasy.
+Work, bills and a home all kept the dream just a fantasy.
 Time slipped away as I tried to make it all happen.
-The reality that unless something radical was done, the cycle of working to pay bills would never end.
+The reality that unless something radical was done in my life, the cycle of working to pay bills would never end.
 As I turned 55, waiting any longer seemed far more foolish than making a radical life change.
-I knew too many people who'd postponed their dreams, only to die or develop issues that would never allow it.
+I knew too many people who'd postponed their dreams, only to die early or develop issues that would never allow it.
 I did not want that to be me.

 During that period, I’d met Kim, aka “The Iron Butterfly”, who also wanted to do something radical in life.
-Though I had planned for a solo trip to South America, she wanted to experience long term motorcycle travel as well.
-Kim had basic skills from riding dirt bikes in childhood, but handling a large, heavy, gear-laden adventure motorcycle in challenging conditions was a different story.
-I felt the best remedy would be to spend time traveling the western U.S. where excellent roads and scenery would be a good training ground for her.
-If she decided exploration and camping from a motorcycle wasn't for her, getting home would be easy.
+Though I'd planned for a solo trip to South America, she wanted to experience long term motorcycle travel as well.
+Kim had basic skills from riding dirt bikes in childhood, but handling a large, heavy, gear-laden adventure motorcycle in difficult conditions was a different story.
+It seemed best to reverse my plan of going to South America and then Alaska, instead traveling North America first with its excellent roads and scenery.
+It would be a good training ground for her, free of language barriers and international issues, especially if she decided adventure riding wasn't for her, as getting home would be easy.

-We left for the North America expedition in June 2017 with no particular agenda, other than a northward trek through as much beautiful terrain as possible.
-The trip rambled on until reaching the Arctic Ocean at Prudhoe Bay, Alaska before turning south and finally ending up in a 4 month exploration of Mexico.
+We left for the North America expedition in June 2016 with no particular agenda, other than a northward trek through as much beautiful terrain as possible.
+The trip rambled on until reaching the Arctic Ocean at Prudhoe Bay, Alaska before reversing south and ending in a 4 month exploration of Mexico.
 At the end, we'd traveled 9 months and 30,000 miles by motorcycle.
 It was a great adventure and can be found on the blog, The Adventures of LoneStar and The Iron Butterfly

 The U.S., Canada and Mexico route in 2016-2017